Yosemite Adventure Elopement

 Yosemite Elopement Photographer

-The Yosemite Wedding
+The Yosemite Elopement

 Adventurous couple, Travis and Liz, reached out to me wanting to elope with small number of family in Yosemite.
 They wanted something epic and unique.
 They were willing to camp out in a tent overnight.
 Both were willing to hike whatever miles to get dreamy photos.
 Further, Travis and Liz were willing to do whatever it took for the best adventure wedding photos.
 And because they were committed to try anything, they gained quite a few images that I’m proud to share here.